dev-harbor/dev-harbor-mui-draft/README.md

 # react-mui-draft-wysiwyg

+> This repository contributes to react-mui-draft-wysiwyg from Kelsier90.
+The aim is to update react to version 18.2.0 and to replace @material-ui/icons and @material-ui/core with their new versions.

 > React component that allows to use a rich editor based on Material UI and Draft-js

 [![NPM](https://img.shields.io/npm/v/react-mui-draft-wysiwyg.svg)](https://www.npmjs.com/package/react-mui-draft-wysiwyg) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)